blueee04/blog/content/posts/2025-10-13-Got-Bored-Tried-n8n.md

 # Got Bored...
 Tried n8n

 Job hunting was exhausting.
 Between scrolling through LinkedIn, tailoring my resume for each position, and keeping track of where I've applied, it felt like a full-time job itself.
 So I did what any reasonable person would do—I automated the whole thing.

-I have been scrolling through twitter and n8n has really interested me for a while now wo i thought why not try in out....so i started going through some of the tutorials...took me an hour to figure it out almost but yea.
+I have been scrolling through Twitter and n8n has really interested me for a while, so I thought — why not try it out?
+I went through some tutorials; it took an hour to get the basics running.

 Here's what it does: